 4. Understand their idea of a successful project and be certain it matches your idea of success

 When everyone knows what success looks like and agrees, it will make the project more cohesive.
 It’s really that easy.
-You can finish a marathon or you can finish a marathon in first place.
-Which one do you deem as being the most successful?
-See where I am going with this – be clear on the word success.
+You can finish a marathon, or you can finish in first place.
+Which one do you deem most successful?
+Be clear on the word success.

 5. Outline how you plan to measure success

-This is not a casual statement as your phone will ring off the hook if you are not hitting the goals outlined in the discovery document and timeline.
+This is not a casual statement- your phone will ring off the hook if you are not hitting the goals outlined in the discovery document and timeline.
 What guidelines will you follow, and which metrics will you use?

 6. Communicate and Educate

-Frequent, concise and clear communication is ultimately the key to a successful project and relationship.
+Frequent, concise, and clear project communication is ultimately the key to a successful project and relationship.
 Be a great educator and teach your clients the who, how and why’s of the project.
 The more they learn from you the more trust you will build as their valued business partner.